apache/airflow/docs/apache-airflow-providers-airbyte/operators/airbyte.rst

 create in Airbyte between a source and destination synchronization job.
 Use the ``airbyte_conn_id`` parameter to specify the Airbyte connection to use to connect to your account.

+You can trigger a synchronization job in Airflow in two ways with the Operator.
+The first one is a synchronous process.
+This will trigger the Airbyte job and the Operator manage the status of the job.
+Another way is use the flag ``async = True`` so the Operator only trigger the job and return the ``job_id`` that should be pass to the AirbyteSensor.

+An example using the synchronous way:

+.. exampleinclude:: /../../airflow/providers/airbyte/example_dags/example_airbyte_trigger_job.py
+    :language: python
+    :start-after: [START howto_operator_airbyte_synchronous]
+    :end-before: [END howto_operator_airbyte_synchronous]

+An example using the async way:

+.. exampleinclude:: /../../airflow/providers/airbyte/example_dags/example_airbyte_trigger_job.py
+    :language: python
+    :start-after: [START howto_operator_airbyte_asynchronous]
+    :end-before: [END howto_operator_airbyte_asynchronous]